15 March - 18 April 2023

 Salary including social security contributions

-Please state the salary applied for the proposed visiting researcher (select the role “Participating researcher” in the table), both as a percentage of a full-time salary and as actual annual amounts (including social security contributions).
+Please state the salary applied for for the proposed visiting researcher (select the role “Participating researcher” in the table), both as a percentage of a full-time salary and as actual annual amounts (including social security contributions).
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 State other costs for the proposed visiting researcher’s rental of housing, insurance and travel on separate lines.
 Describe also any project-related costs linked to the visit (according to amount limits under “Budget and research resources” above).
 Please state annual amounts in Swedish krona, rounded to the nearest 1 000 SEK.